 Heiser does not accept the doctrine of Adams sin nature passed down to us through Adam and that we do not share Adam’s nature passed on.
 This is of the utmost importance because if one does not have Genesis right then the rest of the Bible built on it cannot be right either.
 So Cain who committed murder did not have sin within him when he disobeyed what to bring as a sacrifice?
 Scripture teaches He did not become a sinner when he killed Abel, for he already was one.

-Consider that Abel brought a live sacrifice that was accepted by God, Cain did not, his work of his hands was not accepted.
-The irony is that he was so he filled with guilt and shame he killed his brother, spilling his blood (instead of a sacrifice as God required.)
+Heb.
+12:24 ‘Jesus the Mediator of the new covenant, and to the blood of sprinkling that speaks better things than that of Abel.”
+What does Jesus’ blood do, it forgives sins, animals blood only covered sin temporarily.
+Consider that Abel brought a live sacrifice that was accepted by God, Cain did not, he brought the work of his hands which was not accepted.
+The irony is that he was so he filled with guilt and shame he killed his brother, spilling his blood (instead of a sacrifice of an animal as God required.)

 Now that we have established from the Bible a sacrificial system was for sin, let’s look at specific statements of the residing sin nature in all men.

 Jeremiah says, “the human heart is desperately wicked” (Jeremiah 17:9), Jesus expanded on the heart being deceitful and explained this Old Testament scripture.
 Matt 15:18-20: